As amended by proposal of the Alumni Meeting on 14 November 2020, and approved by the Governing Board on 16 March 2021.

 Section 2 — Terms: The mandate of the members of the Alumni Board is two years.
 The official mandate of the new Board starts at the moment the mandate of the previous Board ends and shall be determined in the decision of the Alumni Board nominating the Alumni Board members.
 A mandatory transition period of at least one month and up to three months is foreseen for the outgoing Board to help the newly elected Board assume their new responsibilities.
 The mandate of the members of the Alumni Board can only be renewed once.

-Section 4 — Election procedures: The current Alumni Board shall be responsible for proposing a slate of prospective Alumni Board members representing the Foundation’s diverse constituency.
+Section 4 — Candidate eligibility and nomination: The current Alumni Board shall be responsible for proposing a slate of prospective Alumni Board members representing the Foundation’s diverse constituency.
 In addition, any Alumni can propose a candidate, including themselves, to the slate of nominees.
-An Alumnus can be nominated or apply for only one position for the Alumni Board.
-An Alumnus is eligible to cast only one vote for each available position of the Alumni Board, always provided that the Alumni having received a proxy can vote on behalf of their proxy-givers.
+An Alumnus can be nominated or apply for only one position of the Alumni Board.

 Section 5 — Vacancies: When a vacancy in the Alumni Board exists during the mandate, the vacancy should be published within two weeks on the website of the Foundation.
 The Secretary can accept applications for the position available in the Alumni Board within one month after the vacancy announcement.
 After the application deadline, the Alumni Board elects one candidate for the available position in the Alumni Board.
 The duration of this position is only until the end of the current mandate of the Alumni Board, with the possibility of two (2) re-elections for another term.